The 5 Best Yoga Sūtra Translations and Commentaries

 Yoga Sutras by Patanjali are an authoritative text on yoga.
-The best translation and commentaries can help you understand how the practice extends beyond asana and poses.

 The Yoga Sūtra refers to a seminal book compiled between 500BC and 400CE by Sage Patanjali.
 Patanjali is often called the father of yoga.
 His treatise is the first known text that codifies and systematically presents the theory and philosophy of Ashtanga Yoga - the eight steps of yoga.